department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 ## Recruitment
 ### Recruitment criteria
-This research will be using OCTO's Perigean recruiting contractor to recruit seven Veterans using a maximum variation strategy.
+This research will be using OCTO's Perigean recruiting contractor to recruit seven Veterans using a maximum variation sample strategy.
 A diverse sample of participants will be recruited across all of the following criteria:
 -	Various mix of ages
 -	Various mix of sexes
 -	Various mix of races
 -	Various mix of education levels
 -	Various mix of branches of service
--	Various mix of residence areas
+-	Various mix of rural and urban geographical  areas

-We request a Perigean recruitment Kick-off meeting on the following day:
+The research team is requesting a Perigean Recruitment Kick-off meeting on:
 -  Friday, March 17: Anytime between 1:30 pm and 3:00 pm eastern standard time.

 ### Primary Criteria
-At least one of the following recruitment criteria must be met in order for a Veteran to be considered for this study:
+**At least one** of the following recruitment criteria must be met in order for a Veteran to be considered for this study:
 - Veterans who have prior experience with filing a VA disability compensation claim.
 - Veterans who are currently in the process of filing a VA disability compensation claim.
 - Veterans who have submitted a PACT Act disability compensation claim.
 - Veterans who are preparing to submit a PACT Act disability compensation claim.

 #### Screener Questions
-In order for a Veteran to be recruited for this study, they must answer “Yes” **to at least one**, of the two questions:
+In order for a Veteran to be recruited for this study, they must answer **“Yes” to at least one**, of the two questions:
 1. Have you ever filed, or are currently in the process of filing, a disability compensation claim with the VA? o	Yes (Recruit) o	No (Disqualify)